 - Your association with the student.
 For example, were you the student's supervisor for the project which generated the work or did the student simply ask you to look at the paper after the work was complete?

 - Your assessment of the paper.
 This assessment should specifically include comments on the originality of the work and appropriateness for this journal in light of the guidelines above.

 - A statement verifying that the student did the work as an undergraduate.

-- your name and address as you would like it to appear in the acknowledgment of the article.
-You may include your email address if you wish.
+- Your name as you would like it to appear in the acknowledgment of the article.